Togo's president agrees to mediate Mali crisis | Africanews

 Abdoulaye Diop, Mali’s Foreign minister, conveyed President Colonel Assimi Goïta's request during a two-day visit to Lome.

 The Malian authorities ask for help after failing to convince regional partners to welcome their 2-year transition proposal.
+Despite multiple trips to Bamako by Ecowas Mali crisis mediator, Goodluck Jonathan, the two parties didn't find a common ground.

-If Ecowas demanded the holding of elections within a 12 to 16 months period, Malian authorities have so far refused -despite pressure and sanctions- citing security concerns.
+Ecowas demanded the holding of elections within a 12 to 16 months period but Malian authorities have so far refused -despite pressure and sanctions- citing security concerns.

 Malian troops have been fighting a jihadist insurgency in large portions of the territory.
 In 2013, they were joined by European troops but the insurgency was never fully quelled and it extended in neighboring countries.